ten-protocol/foundation/governance-guidelines.md

 * Not have a history of criminality and bankruptcy.

 #### 4.5.3 Diversity Objectives
-The Foundation believes that a broad respresentation of Participants will result in higher-quality decision-making, and wider global adoption of the Network.
+The Foundation believes that a broad representation of Participants will result in higher-quality decision-making, and wider global adoption of the Network.
 To promote diversity, the following guidelines are adopted, in particular for steady-state governance (recognising that it may not be possible to fulfil these during any transition period):

 * No corporate group of participants may have more than one Director.
 In the case of votes for two different candidates representing the same overall corporate group, the candidate with the most votes shall be considered.
 * Of the nine Directors, there should not be more than four Directors from any broad classification, based on a model of {infrastructure provider, application developer, end user, academic, market maker, exchange}.